Lonely Beach, Koh Chang

 Alongside all the small businesses are budget accommodation options of varying standards, from Magic Garden and Lonely Beach Resort for ensuite bungalows and large roadside restaurants, to Oasis and Little Eden for well run, good value bungalows a short walk away from the madness on a hillside overlooking the beach.
 Also by the roadside is the top rated, Aussie / Thai Beach Jungle, which has modern bungalows and bright, stylish dorm rooms for weary travellers.

-A word of warning though, if you choose to stay in the roadside area of Lonely Beach amidst all the bars and clubs, don’t plan on having too many early nights.
-Ear plugs can keep noise at bay but if your entire room is vibrating due to the bass, you aren’t going to get much sleep
+If you choose to stay in the roadside area of Lonely Beach amidst all the bars and clubs, don’t plan on having too many early nights.
+Ear plugs can keep noise at bay but if your entire room is vibrating due to the bass, you aren’t going to get much sleep.

-You don’t get the range of good cheap Thai eateries that you get in areas of the island that have local communities, The Kitchen was the best place in the area but sadly closed during the covid pandemic.
+You don’t get the range of good cheap Thai eateries that you get in areas of the island that have local communities, but there are a few small locally run restauyrants where you can get a properly spicy pad krapow.

 If you can’t stomach dodgy foreign food after a night out, and hanker for the taste of home, then there’s a large kebab & burger stand just off the main road on the way to Sunflower & Seaflower resorts.